What We Believe • City Church

 I. The Holy Trinity

-We believe in one God existing eternally in three persons, Father, Son, and Holy Spirit.
+We believe in one God existing eternally in three persons—Father, Son, and Holy Spirit.
 Each has characteristics of God and does what only God can do.
-The Bible points to relationship and community within the Godhead.
-This is affirmed in the Apostles’ Creed and the Nicene Creed.
+The Bible points to relationship and community within the Godhead, affirmed in the Apostles’ Creed and the Nicene Creed.

 We believe in God the Father Almighty, Creator of heaven and earth, and of all things visible and invisible.
 The Fatherhood of God is revealed through Jesus.